 There are not expected credit losses booked for receivables from related parties.
-Interest expenses from related parties are positive interest.
+Interest expenses from related parties were positive interest in 2021.

 Related party comprises the parent company, key management personnel and other related-party companies.
 Parties with significant influence include the parent company and its branches.
 Key management personnel comprises Board of Directors and executive management, including close family members and companies, in which key management personnel or their close family members have considerable influence.